dingyi222666/dingyi222666/README.md

 - Freelance
 - Kotlin, Lua, Java Developer
-- also good at a little Python, Javascript
+- also good at a little Python, Typescript
-- The goal is to create a comprehensive mobile IDE

 ### Stats